pykm05/social-media-app/README.md

     /freeform-springboot/src/main/resources

+Do keep in mind that the backend is a **Maven Project** which may require you to install some dependencies.
+We recommend using the Intellij IDE as they deal with it for you.
-In your IDE or terminal, run:
+In your IDE (Intellij is preferred), run:

     FreeformSpringbootApplication.java